• Skip to primary navigation

 How to make Magas?

-Making magas is fairly easy, however make sure to follow the steps to get perfectly set magas.
+Making magas is fairly easy; however, make sure to follow the steps to get perfectly set magas.

-The first step of Dhrabo is only required if you were not able to find magas flour, and are using regular besan flour for this recipe.
+The first step of Dhrabo is only required if you were not able to find magas flour and are using regular besan flour for this recipe.

 Dhrabo (if using regular gram flour)

 • In a small mixing bowl, combine gram flour, milk, and ghee.
 Allow for a 30-minute rest period.
-Note: This process is called "Dhrabo".
-This will give grainy texture.
+Note: This process is called “Dhrabo”.
+This will give a grainy texture.
 To moisten the flour for Dhrabo/to laminate the flour, use warm ghee and milk.
 Do not miss this step.
-It is really important, else you will not get the classic grainy texture.
+It is really important, or else you will not get the classic grainy texture.

-• After 30 minutes, sieve the mixture with a medium - hole strainer to get a consistent texture.
+• After 30 minutes, sieve the mixture with a medium-hole strainer to get a consistent texture.
 The texture should be similar to fine cornmeal.

 Steps to make magas